Convert a String to a Number (int, float) in Python

 i = int('1' * 100000)

-As stated, this limit is for security reasons, and should be modified with caution, especially in applications handling external input.
+As noted earlier, this limitation is a security measure and should be modified with caution, especially in applications that handle external input.